 Step 2

-Make some cuts with the tip of a knife along the border between the lean and fatty parts of the pork.
+Make several slits along the border between the lean and fatty parts of the pork with the tip of a knife.

 Step 3

-Pound the pork with a meat tenderizer or similar to make it even in thickness.
-Then, sprinkle salt and black pepper on both sides of the pork.
+Pound the pork with a meat tenderizer or the back of a knife to even out its thickness.
+Sprinkle salt and pepper on both sides.

 Step 4

-Crack the egg into a bowl and beat it.
-Prepare three trays and put flour, beaten eggs, and panko breadcrumbs in each one.
+Crack egg into a bowl and beat it.
+Prepare three containers and place flour, the beaten egg, and panko breadcrumbs in each one separately.

 Step 5